indigo-dc/oidc-agent/gitbook/provider/egi.md

 ## EGI Check-in

 EGI Check-in supports dynamic registration, but dynamically registered clients will not have any scopes.
-Therefore users have to either register a client manually or use a preregistered public client (recommended).
+Therefore, users have to either register a client manually or use a preregistered public client (recommended).

 Example:

 ```
-$ oidc-gen --pub oidc-gen --pub --issuer https://aai.egi.eu/oidc --scope "eduperson_entitlement email" <shortname>
+$ oidc-gen --pub --issuer https://aai.egi.eu/oidc --scope "eduperson_entitlement email" <shortname>
 [...]
 Generating account configuration ...
 accepted